Kilwa Sultanate: History

 Kilwa's emergence as a commercial center challenged the dominance once held by Mogadishu over the East African coast.
 Suleiman Hassan, the ninth successor of Ali (and 12th ruler of Kilwa, c.
 1178–1195), wrested control of the southerly city of Sofala from the Mogadishans.
 Wealthy Sofala was the principal entrepot for the gold and ivory trade with Great Zimbabwe and Monomatapa in the interior.
 The acquisition of Sofala brought a windfall of gold revenues to the Kilwa Sultans, which allowed them to finance their expansion and extend their powers all along the East African coast.

+At the end of the 13th century Kilwa came under the control of the Mahdali dynasty of Yemeni Arab origin, which built the Husuni Kubwa palace in the 14th century.

 At the zenith of its power in the 15th century, the Kilwa Sultanate owned or claimed overlordship over the mainland cities of Malindi, Lamu, Inhambane, and Sofala and the island-states of Mombasa, Pemba, Zanzibar, Mafia, Comoro, and Mozambique (plus numerous smaller places) – essentially what is now often referred to as the "Swahili Coast".

 Kilwa also claimed lordship across the channel over the myriad of small trading posts scattered on the coast of Madagascar (then known by its Arabic name of Island of the Moon).
 To the north, Kilwa's power was checked by the independent Somali city-state of Mogadishu (the once-dominant city, Kilwa's main rival) and the Adal Sultanate (the Muslim Sultanate located in the Horn of Africa).
 To the south, Kilwa's reach extended as far as Cape Correntes, below which merchant ships did not usually dare sail.

 While a single figure, the Sultan of Kilwa, stood at the top of the hierarchy, the Kilwa Sultanate was not a centralized state.
 It was more a confederation of commercial cities, each with its own internal elite, merchant communities and trade connections.
 The Sultan might appoint a governor or overseer, but even his authority was not consistent – in some places (e.g. outposts like Mozambique Island) he was a true governor in the Sultan's name, whereas in more established cities like Sofala, his powers were much more limited, more akin to an ambassador to the city than its governor.